Transfer to a different course or programme

 With approval, transfers can take place:

-- During the first two weeks of teaching block 1 (before the end of Friday in week 2 of teaching).
+• During the first two weeks of teaching block 1 (before the end of Friday in week 2 of teaching).

-- After the first two weeks of teaching block 1.
+• After the first two weeks of teaching block 1.
 You may be required to suspend your studies and come back at the start of the next academic year on the new programme.
 This may involve an additional year of study.

-- Where the structures of the two programmes are sufficiently similar so that you will not be academically disadvantaged by the transfer.
+• Where the structures of the two programmes are sufficiently similar so that you will not be academically disadvantaged by the transfer.
 This might include picking up or dropping a year in industry, or transferring to or from a Joint Honours, where programme regulations allow.
 For example, a transfer between:

-- 'BSc Physics' and 'BSc Physics with Industrial Experience', or
+• 'BSc Physics' and 'BSc Physics with industrial experience', or

-- MSci Biochemistry' and 'BSc Biochemistry'.
+• MSci Biochemistry' and 'BSc Geography'.

-- Where your PGR programme regulations allow (for PGR students only).
+• Where your PGR programme regulations allow (for PGR students only).

-When you can't transfer
+When you cannot transfer

 Transfers are not always possible.
 For example, if:

-- It is not within the first two weeks of teaching
+• It is not within the first two weeks of teaching

-- the programme you want to transfer to is full, or
+• the programme you want to transfer to is full, or

-- you do not meet the entry requirements.
+• you do not meet the entry requirements.

-Get advice and understand the implications of transferring programme
+Get advice before transferring programme

 If you’re thinking about changing programme, the best place to start is to speak to your personal tutor or supervisor (for PGR students) for advice.
 They will be able to help you make an informed decision and help you consider any other academic support that may be suitable.